sperciva/Mapper-pie-nodes/README.md

         Home/Anaconda3/envs/myenvironment/lib/python3.8/site-packages/kmapper

-Step 3: Download the jupyter notebook and put it in a directory.
+Step 3: Download the jupyter notebook and the procrustes.py file and put them in the same folder.

 Step 4: Inside of your directory, create a folder called "passiflora_pie_graph".